DrasilveniaDev/Gemdrive_Giacavi-IDE/README.md

 5. Use the English language in the first versions, and add more languages when the project becomes more advanced.
 Contributors who speak other languages may help with translations at that stage. **[NOT NOW]**
 6. **Gemdrive** (me) is the only authorized company for change the official name or icon.
 7. For specify a version, never ad 'v' prefix.
 Just the version, but, there are suffixes for some cases: '-a' (f.e. *1.0a*) is for **Alpha** version, '-b' (f.e. *1.0b*) is for **Beta** version and optionally '-n' for **Nighty** versions. no suffix means it's a stable version.
+8. Do not fix the *.csv* syntaxis because it was not made for tables.
+It was made for parse and load some other things necesary for this IDE.
+9. Do not add more fonts.
+The **LCT** image format it's not public by now, but more soon will be.